What is a balance sheet?

 Book Value

-The book value of the company is derived from the balance sheet.
-It tells you what the company would be worth if you sold all the assets and paid the debts.
+The book value of a company is derived from its balance sheet.
+It tells you what the company would be worth if it sold all its assets and paid its debts.

 Book Value = Total common shareholders’ equity / Average number of common shares outstanding.